maximiliankaske/fast-forward/_posts/welcome.md

 ### Tech Stack 📚

 If you know the [React 2025](https://react2025.com/) tech stack, you might already know most of them.
-Here a the biggest ones:
+Here a the biggest ones I'm using:

 - **next**: the hero
 - **tailwindcss**: the beauty